Objective trajectories in hybrid classical-quantum dynamics: Introduction

-We will not discuss gravity in the present work.
+We will not discuss gravity in the present work, nor address the question of what degrees of freedom can or should be considered classical.
 Rather the aim here is to introduce basic techniques, and study some simple systems in order to build up an intuition for how classical systems couple to quantum ones.
-In particular, we shall see that such coupling not only leads to decoherence of the quantum system~\cite{hall2005interacting,poulinPC,oppenheim_post-quantum_2018}, but also a ''collapse'' of the wavefunction, in the sense that the quantum system jumps to a pure state which can be determined from the classical degrees of freedom.
+In particular, we shall see that such coupling not only leads to decoherence of the quantum system~\cite{hall2005interacting,poulinPC,oppenheim_post-quantum_2018, Tilloy_2016}, but also a ''collapse'' of the wavefunction, in the sense that the quantum system jumps to a pure state which can be uniquely determined from the classical degrees of freedom.
 In this sense, we will see that the state of the system can be considered to have some objectivity, unlike the purely quantum case where a decomposition of the system's density matrix into pure states (or evolution into a history) is not unique~\cite{Kent_1998,dowker1995properties}.
 We also study another feature of hybrid dynamics, namely a trade-off between decoherence and diffusion.
 Quantum systems which have long coherence times necessarily have high diffusion in the classical degrees of freedom.
 Here, we shall exhibit systems which have this feature.
-That there is necessarily a trade-off between decoherence of the quantum system and diffusion of the classical one, will be shown in \cite{zach_tradeoff}.
+That there is necessarily a trade-off between decoherence of the quantum system and diffusion of the classical one, will be shown in \cite{dec_Vs_diff}.